ifazk/uugen/README.md

 # Uugen - Generators for uutf and uuseg
 Convert uutf and uuseg decoders into generators.

+# Documentation
+The API documentation can be found [here](https://ifazk.github.io/uugen/).

 ## Public Domain
 Written in 2019 by Ifaz Kabir